Type 277 radar: Type 271

 The Type 271 was one of the first microwave-frequency radars to reach service, with the first example entering testing in March 1941 and being declared operational in May.
 At this time, the entire field of microwaves was in its infancy, the requisite cavity magnetron and sealed crystal detectors having been developed only a year earlier.
 Nevertheless, the 271 proved to be an extremely useful device, small enough to fit on corvettes and having enough optical resolution to detect a U-boat within about 3 miles.

 The original Type 271 was intended for small ships where the antenna could be placed directly on the top of the bridge.
 The operator manually swung the antenna back and forth using a steering wheel connected to a shaft passing through the roof.
 The Type 272 replaced the shaft with a Bowden cable and updated the electronics to allow it to send its data through as much as 40 feet of coaxial cable, intended to allow the antenna to be mounted on the mast of medium-sized ships like destroyers.
 In practice, the 272 was considered a failure.

-The Type 273 was similar to the 272 but replaced the original "cheese" antenna with a much larger parabolic reflector with much higher antenna gain, more than offsetting the losses in the cable.
+The Type 273 was similar to the 272 but replaced the original "cheese" antenna with a much larger parabolic reflector with much higher antenna gain, more than offsetting the signal losses in the coaxial cable.
 Because this style of antenna had a pencil beam rather than the fan-shaped beam of the cheese-style antenna, in order to keep it aimed at the horizon as the ship pitched and rolled it needed to be mechanically stabilized using a gyroscopic platform.
 This version was intended for larger ships like cruisers and battleships that had ample room on their mast to install a larger antenna.
 These proved extremely successful and unstabilized versions were soon picked up by the British Army for coast defense.